Njugen/TabSera/README.md

 - Firefox users: Download the extension from blablabla
 - Chrome users: Download the extension from Google Web Store
 - Microsoft Edge users: blablabla
+- Safari: Throw it out of the window

 ## Development